Discovering Quantum Phase Transitions with Fermionic Neural Networks

+Although FermiNet is a VMC method, it achieves an accuracy similar to that of SJB-DMC, with both approaches obtaining 99\% of the i-FCIQMC correlation energy extrapolated to the complete basis set limit (which may be 1--2 mHa too large \cite{neufeld_heg_cc_2017}).
+FermiNet obtains a similar fraction of the correlation energy for molecular systems with a comparable number of electrons \cite{pfau_ab_2020}.
+Again as in molecular systems, calculations using sixteen FermiNet determinants are noticeably better than calculations using one FermiNet determinant.

-Table~\ref{table:14heg} shows the results of FermiNet calculations of the total energy of a 14-electron simple cubic simulation cell of unpolarized HEG at four different densities.
-Periodic boundary conditions are imposed.
-This system is sufficiently small that near-exact initiator full configuration interaction quantum Monte Carlo (i-FCIQMC) results are available \cite{shepherd_investigation_2012}.
-The i-FCIQMC method \cite{cleland2011study} method performs a stochastic diagonalization in a finite basis set and the computational effort scales factorially with the basis set size.
-In addition, the severity of the fermion sign problem increases with $r_\text{s}$, rendering i-FCIQMC calculations with large basis sets at low densities impractical; the calculations at $r_\text{s}=5$ were ${\sim} =$$27$ electron spin-polarized HEG in the density range from $r_\text{s}=1$ to $110$.
-Prior work \cite{ceperley_ground_1980, drummond_diffusion_2004} had found Wigner crystallization to occur in the interval $r_\text{s}=[100, 110]$, although a recent study \cite{azadi_low-density_2022} lowers this estimate substantially.
+To assess the performance of FermiNet as the strength of the correlation increases, we study the $N$=$27$ electron spin-polarized HEG in the density range from $r_s=1$ to $90$.
+Prior work \cite{ceperley_ground_1980, drummond_diffusion_2004} had found Wigner crystallization to occur in the interval $r_s=[100, 110]$, although a recent study \cite{azadi_low-density_2022} lowers this estimate substantially.
 The 27-electron system studied here is very small and there are substantial finite-system-size effects that broaden the phase transition and move it to a much higher density.

-Ground state energies obtained using VMC with a FermiNet wave function and using VMC and DMC with SJB wave functions targeted at gas and crystal states are compared in Fig.\ \ref{fig:27heg}(a).
-The precise form of the SJB ans\"{a}tze used to describe gases and crystals are as detailed in Ref.~\cite{drummond_diffusion_2004}.
-No SJB crystalline results are given for $r_\text{s}\in\{1,3,5\}$ due to numerical instabilities: at high density, when the state is fluid-like, the Gaussians in the optimized crystalline SJB trial state are very diffuse and almost linearly dependent, resulting in an ill-conditioned Slater determinant.
+Ground-state energies obtained using VMC with a FermiNet wave function and using VMC and DMC with SJB wave functions targeted at gas and crystal states are compared in \cref{fig:27heg}(a) for the 27-electron system.
+FermiNet energies for $r_s\leq1$ were obtained using complex wave functions, as discussed below.
+The precise form of the SJB ans\"{a}tze used to describe gases and crystals are detailed in the Supplementary Material and Ref.~\cite{drummond_diffusion_2004}.
+FermiNet VMC calculations produce a tighter variational lower bound than both the SJB gas and crystal wave functions at all densities.
+Furthermore, FermiNet outperforms fixed-node DMC calculations based on a SJB gas wave function across the entire density range, even at $r_s\leq1$.
+In the low-density regime, fixed-node DMC calculations using the SJB crystal wave function give slightly better results than our FermiNet VMC calculations.
+These results suggest that the nodal surface of the SJB crystal wave function is highly accurate but that the shape of the wave function away from the nodal surface is captured better by the FermiNet.